 The firmness level is routinely rated around 7 or 8 out of 10, so you can expect this mattress to stay firm under you and not let you sink too far due to the supportive poly foam.

-Side sleepers will find there is a bit more pressure on their hips and shoulders than when they sleep on their back, but it's not uncomfortable.
+Although this mattress is often considered the best mattress for heavy sleepers, side sleepers will find there is a bit more pressure on their hips and shoulders than when they sleep on their back, but it's not uncomfortable.

-This mattress comes with a 100 night sleep trial so you can confidently give it a try.
+This mattress comes with a 100-night sleep trial, so you can confidently give it a try.
 It's certainly in a higher price range, enough you may want to think about it before purchasing, but the sleep trial allows you to test it out and see just how well you sleep before committing, even at the higher price point.

 What We Like